Passive quantum interconnects: multiplexed remote entanglement generation with cavity-assisted photon scattering: Modeling wavelength-multiplexed CAPS gates

 Finally, $\bm{M}_{aj}$ represents the atom $j$ at position $L_j$.
 To clarify the explicit form of that matrix, we consider a single two-level ($\ket{1}_a,\ket{e}_a$) atom coupled to a one-dimensional waveguide.
 Considering that an itinerant single photon interacts with the atom, the atom exhibits a linear response, where the reflection and transmission coefficients at frequency $\Delta + \omega_0$ are respectively given as follows:

-which are derived by solving the (non-Hermitian) Schr\"{o}dinger equation, without a steady-state approximation or a weak-excitation approximation~\cite{Liao2015}.
+which are derived by solving the (non-Hermitian) Schr\"{o}dinger equation, with neither a steady-state approximation nor a weak-excitation approximation~\cite{Liao2015}.
 Here, $\Gamma_\text{1D}$ is the radiative energy decay rate into the target mode, and $\Gamma = 2\gamma$ is the atomic spontaneous energy decay rate.
 We note that $|r_a|^2 + |t_a|^2 \leq 1$ due to the atomic spontaneous decay (the equality holds if and only if $\Gamma = 0)$.
 The transfer matrix for the atomic linear response is given by~\cite{Deutsch1995}

 where

 For the atom $j$, we set $\Delta_a$ to the detuning itself for $\ket{1}_a$, and to a sufficiently large value for $\ket{0}_a$.
 The parameter $\Gamma_\text{1D}$ is related to the coupling strength $g$: $\Gamma_\text{1D} = \pi g^2/\omega_\text{FSR}$.